 - AutoCAD, QuarkXpress, Scribus, Serif PagePlus or MadCap Flare

 EVS Translations can complete both the translation and desktop publishing work in one carefully integrated workflow.
-We have the necessary linguistic and technical expertise to understand and manage issues that arise with different languages including unsupported fonts, excess white space through expansion/contraction, and line-breaks.
-This in-house expertise for DTP plus full linguistic validation of the content in its final layout means your print-ready materials have a truly professional finish.
+We manage the issues that arise when recreating content in new languages, including unsupported fonts, lack of or excess white space (through text expansion/contraction), and incorrect line-breaks.
+This in-house expertise for DTP plus full linguistic validation from our translators for final layout ensures your print or digital content assets have a truly professional finish.

 20 lessons learned in 20 years of business As EVS Translations UK approaches the celebration of its 20th anniversary in February, its founder and CEO, Edward Vick, has been joining us on the blog each week to speak about the business and life lessons learned from the UK chapter of [...]